 Some of our real brides favourite wedding photographs have come from a candid phone snap from one of the guests.
 Wedding hashtags have become the norm, so if there's a dedicated one, get hashtagging and sharing your favourite photos.
 (Some couples will want an unplugged ceremony - so do respect that!)

 The couple have chosen to share their special day with you, so remember that this is not always your opportunity to crack out your scene-stealing Beyoncé moves - or drink the bar dry.
 The bride and groom will want you to have a great time but you don't want to be remembered for the wrong reasons.

 As is tradition, the couple's parents may have paid a substantial amount to make their childrens' wedding day perfect, so be respectful.
 You don't need to go over the top but it's a good idea to go and introduce yourself, a remark on how wonderful the day is wouldn't go amiss too.

 Expect to pay for your drinks

 Not everyone can afford an open bar so in 2017 it's the norm to expect a cash bar.
-The couple will likely provide wine with the wedding breakfast and champagne for the speeches, but aside from that, make sure to bring cash in case you want more drinks throughout the evening.
+The couple will likely provide wine with the wedding breakfast and champagne for that all-important father of the bride speech, but aside from that, make sure to bring cash in case you want more drinks throughout the evening.